-In the case of zFS the extended attributes also contain the security label (evaluated in LSPP mode only); therefore, a zFS file system can have different security labels associated with different files.
+In the case of zFS the extended attributes also contain the security label (evaluated in Labeled Security Mode only); therefore, a zFS file system can have different security labels associated with different files.
 If varying security labels are to be used within one zFS file system, the dataset containing the zFS file system must be created with the SYSMULTI security label.
 After creation of the file system, the security label of the dataset must then be set to SYSHIGH.

-In the case of HFS, the extended attributes do not contain a security label and therefore in LSPP mode a HFS file system must be contained in a z/OS data set with a defined security label.
+In the case of HFS, the extended attributes do not contain a security label and therefore in Labeled Security Mode a HFS file system must be contained in a z/OS data set with a defined security label.
 All z/OS UNIX files in this HFS will then automatically inherit the security label of the hosting z/OS data set.

-See section 6.2.3.8 for details of the access control strategy for z/OS UNIX file system objects.
+See DAC for UNIX objects for details of the access control strategy for z/OS UNIX file system objects.